yktoo/yktoo.com/content/blog/0253/index.en.md

 Since there's usually no one there and all the aircrafts' cockpits are unlocked, anyone can jump into any of them, start the engine and fly off.
 Just like Anakin Skywalker did in the [Star Wars: The Phantom Menace][post:139].
 ![](img:3.bp.blogspot.com/-v_rkdBVnHIU/Vat7ox9qViI/AAAAAAAAjyU/M0PUGN8gRXo/s1600/dsc09653.picasaweb.jpg:a "For any Jedi the cockpit open is.")

-Our winged friend //PH-PCA// is parked in the corner, blocked by other aeroplanes.
+Our winged friend {{< fl "PH-PCA" >}} is parked in the corner, blocked by other aeroplanes.
 In order to get to it, one has to roll a few others out first.
 ![](img:3.bp.blogspot.com/-aoj8SsjMee0/Vat7n29C5xI/AAAAAAAAjxo/FNmf_hwerZo/s1600/dsc09649.picasaweb.jpg:a "Aircraft PH-PCA.")

 Weighing only eight hundred kilos, a DA40 can easily be moved by one person with the help of a brace that is attached to the front wheel: